mrbrickstar/discord-web-ticket/README.md

 # discord-web-ticket
-An App to create an manage Web Tickets trough Discord
+An App to create and manage Web Tickets through Discord